cncf/tag-app-delivery/platform-as-a-product/platform-engineer-interview-script.md

   - If yes, what other roles are on the team? *need questions when they have PO/PM as it relates to….
 - What is the name of your team within the org?
 - How is the platform defined in your organization? (**Nudge**: What’s its purpose?
 Its boundaries?)
-- Who are your customers? (**Nudge**: Who are the people and teams that use your platform and its capabilities?)
+- How many developers are in your organization and what percentage use your platform? (**Nudge**: Who are the people and teams that use your platform and its capabilities?)

 ## Operations and Interfaces
 - Describe the last feature or capability that you released to your users.